 Depression is tough at the best of times.
-Perhaps it’s the best of times, such as holiday times, when Christmas depression is especially tough.
+Perhaps it’s the best of times, such as holiday times, when depression at Christmastime is especially tough.
 The thought of mixing with happy people fills you with dread.
 The thought of remembering lost loved ones fills you with gloom.
 How can people be so happy when you are so sad?
 How can people celebrate when you are in mourning?
 It jars your soul and scrapes your tender wounds, doesn’t it?

 You may want to run away and hide from the noisy busyness and the social obligations.
 Or you may want to lash out at the insensitive and uncaring people who exhort you to “Cheer up!”
 Or maybe you just want to drown your sorrows with binge drinking, binge eating, or binge TV-watching.
 But none of these options—running out, lashing out, or pigging out—will improve your depression.
 Indeed, they will only make it worse.

-Let me propose a better way that will enable you to carefully navigate this holiday season while also contributing to your long-term healing.
+Let me propose a better way that will enable you to carefully navigate depression at Christmastime while also contributing to your long-term healing.

 I know prayer is perhaps too obvious, but sometimes we miss the obvious.
 Bring your burden to the Lord, tell him your fears and dreads, and seek his help to push through these daunting days.
 Lament by saying “Lord, I don’t want to give thanks, I don’t want to celebrate Christmas, and I don’t want to live through another year.”
 Admit, saying: “God, I can’t stand happiness right now and I can’t abide people.”
 Confess: “This is wrong and sinful, but I can’t seem to change.”
 Plead: “Lord, I am weak, I need your power, I need your patience, I need your joy.”
 Promise: “I will rely on you alone to carry me and even use this time for my help and healing.”

 It’s amazing how the gospel can turn the greatest pain into the greatest therapy.